wasin-waeosri/QuickStart.Elektron.EDP-RT/ERT_in_Cloud_WS_Quickstart.md

 You can connect to ERT in Cloud from your existing VM, Cloud VM or your local machine.
 The ERT in Cloud Quick Start example application is available for download at [Refinitiv Developer Community: Elektron WebSocket API download page](https://developers.refinitiv.com/elektron/websocket-api/downloads) or [Refinitiv/websocket-api: GitHub page](https://github.com/Refinitiv/websocket-api/tree/master/Applications/Examples/EDP).
 The ERT in Cloud Quick Start example package contains the WebSocket API examples for Python, Java and C# languages.

 This Quick Start is focusing on the Python's market_price_edpgw_service_discovery.py application.
-The market_price_edpgw_service_discovery.py file is an example Python application that sends the HTTP request to the EDP Gateway with the specified username and password for authentication, then it receives an authentication token to sends the HTTP request to EDP Streming Service Discovery to get associcate ERT in Cloud endpoint, then it login and consumes real-time streaming quote data from ERT in Cloud via the [Elektron WebSocket API](https://developers.refinitiv.com/elektron/websocket-api).
+The market_price_edpgw_service_discovery.py file is an example Python application that sends the HTTP request to the RDP Gateway with the specified username and password for authentication, then it receives an authentication token to sends the HTTP request to RDP Streming Service Discovery to get associcate ERT in Cloud endpoint, then it login and consumes real-time streaming quote data from ERT in Cloud via the [Elektron WebSocket API](https://developers.refinitiv.com/elektron/websocket-api).
 <!--You need to install the following required Python libraries via the ```pip install``` command in your environment before running the example:
 - [requests](https://pypi.org/project/requests/) library.
 - [websocket-client](https://pypi.org/project/websocket-client/) library (*version 0.49 or greater*).